MachineLearningLifeScience/poli-docs/docs/protein-optimization/using_poli/the_basics/optimizing_an_objective_function.md

 :::{admonition} Is aloha not registered?
 :class: dropdown

-If the past snippet fails and raises an `AssertionError`, then it's likely you haven't registered `aloha` as a problem, or that you don't have `numpy` installed.
+If the past snippet fails and raises an `AssertionError`, then it's likely you haven't registered `our_aloha` as a problem.
 Check [the first chapter for the process of registering this problem](./registering_an_objective_function.md).

 :::